 Both Illinois U.S. senators voted last year to extend the tariff, arguing that imports are not needed because "domestic ethanol production is sufficient and expanding."
-Expanding?
-Bloated might be more accurate, considering that it has been crammed with price subsidies and tax subsidies and artificial demand in the form of mandated blends and thus spared strenuous competition from leaner producers.
+One would hope so, considering that the domestic industy has been crammed with price subsidies and tax subsidies and artificial demand in the form of mandated blends and thus spared strenuous competition from leaner producers.

 As the solution to Illinois grain farmers' chronic economic droughts, ethanol also promises more than it delivers.
 Corn ethanol has been described as "almost a religion" in the Midwest.
 That exaggerates, but ethanol has been greeted by many as manna from heaven (well, from Decatur, where corn processing giant ADM is located), sent to sustain farmers exiled in the financial desert.
 Ethanol is now a major new market for corn—distilleries consume a fifth of the country's corn crop, and a big part of that is grown in Illinois—which for a time pushed corn prices above $4 a bushel.